 ?How long will it take to get my US tax refund?

-Normally it takes around 10 - 12 weeks from the day your file is received by the tax office to the day you get your cheque.
-Sometimes it takes longer for various reasons but we’ll make sure to keep up to date with your case and ring the tax office frequently to get them to issue your refund faster.
+It usually takes around 10 - 12 weeks from the day your file is received by the tax office to the day you get your refund.

 ?What is a CPA?

-CPA stands for Certified Public Accountant, a trained US tax professional trusted by the IRS to ensure tax returns are compliant with US tax law.
-Our CPA will review your application to make sure it complies with tax law.
+CPA stands for Certified Public Accountant, an accredited US tax professional trusted by the IRS to check all tax returns are compliant with US tax code.
+Our CPA will review your application to make sure it is fully compliant.

 ?How much will it cost?

 For US Federal tax returns we charge $60 + handling fee

 Add in a State tax return for $30 + handling fee

 For a state tax return on its own we charge $50 + handling fee.

 If you are due a small refund from the US that does not cover our minimum fee, Taxback.com offers a reduced fee to allow you to meet your US tax filing obligations and file your tax return.
 Your Account Manager can discuss the fees with you in more detail if you have any questions.